 Let us know if there is more you’d like to learn

 Let us know if there are any terms you would like to see defined in the comments!
 If you have more questions, check out our FREE Mattress Shopping Class!How To Shop For A Mattress In Seattle

-Mattress Cover: Similar to a protector, but with the design of a fitted sheet.
-These are used to protect the topside of the mattress against spills, stains, and other types of wear.
+Mattress Cover: Similar to a protector, but with the design of a fitted sheet; used to protect the topside of the mattress against spills, stains, and other wear.

 Mattress Pad: Bedding designed to improve the comfort of the mattress.
 Some add an extra layer of padding, while others help to regulate sleep temperature.
-They are placed between the mattress and the top sheet.
+Use it between the mattress and the top sheet.

 Mattress Protector: A type of bedding designed to protect the mattress against everyday use, spills or stains, bed bugs, and dust mites.
 These items usually encase the whole mattress and are sealed off with a zipper to prevent anything from penetrating the cover.

 Mattress Sizes: There are six standard sizes (listed below) used throughout the furniture/mattress industry.
 If you need a mattress in different dimensions, don’t fret!
 We make custom sized mattresses!

 - Twin Extra Long (XL): 38-39″ x 80″